 Means room for negotiation.
-With my first video game placement I negotiated royalties overtime on a monthly basis until they were able to pay me in full.
+With one of my first video game placements, I negotiated royalties over time on a monthly basis until they were able to pay me in full.
 I’ve done plenty of work for free or service trade.

 I Don’t Have A Big Budget

 Remember what I said about how to get paid with sound design?
 Take what you can and move on.